Manuperezro/YogaCourses-MSP4/README.md

       - As a site owner/admin user, I would like to
       - Edit products on the websites for reasons such as typo errors, pricing etc
       - Add and Remove products
-      - Approve and then post of blogs by users/members

   - ### I want users to:

-     - To be able to navigate intuitive and whithout many instructions.
+     - Be able to navigate intuitive and whithout many instructions.
-     - To be able to enjoy the service that the app offers wihtout errors.
+     - Be able to enjoy the service that the app offers wihtout errors.
-     - To be able to purchase as many Videos-Courses as they want.
+     - Be able to purchase as many Videos-Courses as they want.
-     - To be able to open the link of the Video-Courses in a few clicks.
+     - Be able to open the link of the Video-Courses in a few clicks.

 ## **THE 5 PLANES**
 ### **Strategy**
 - Purpose of the website?
-To be able to purchase art works to raise money for the charity
+To be able to purchase Video-Courses

 - Target audience?
-Art enthusiasts who also care about social disadvantages from around the world
+Yoga enthusiasts who want to practice yoga or mindfulness from and appreciated the advantages of Online classes.

 - Value to the user?
-Have a great selection of art works to choose from whist also knowing their money will go to a good cause
+Have a great selection of Video-Courses to choose from.

 - What makes a good experience?
     * An easy to navigate website where they will never be more than a few clicks away to the important destinations
     * A non-cluttered appearance to avoid over irritable stimulation
     * An easy purchasing process
     * A consistent theme to the website
-    * Sufficient information regarding the directly to the product and non direct information of the product such as delivery and what the company is about
+    * Sufficient information regarding the directly to the product and non direct information of the product such as categories and what the company is about

-- How are we different?
-No other website has part of the financial part of the purchases go to a charity

 - What we shouldn’t do?
     * Make purchasing difficult as purchasing will be the main source of income